garrandall/popular-music-data/tracks/prices-lil-uzi-vert.md

 I just went up in my price (Yeah)
 I just went up in my price
-That's the way that um...
+That's the way that um
 (I'll tell him move your ass)
 I just went up in my price, in my price
 (Yo, it's one, two)